[Update] I tried Agentic Search that converts natural language to search DSL using Amazon OpenSearch Serverless NextGen × Amazon Bedrock (Claude)

 Creating the NextGen Collection

-Create a next-generation (NextGen) collection group, then create a SEARCH-type collection on top of it.
-NextGen supports scale-to-zero, where the minimum OCU can drop to 0, allowing costs to be kept low during idle periods.
-To limit costs, the maximum OCU was set to 2.
-Note that NextGen collection groups require standby replicas to be set to ENABLED.
+Create a next-generation (NextGen) collection group and then create a SEARCH-type collection on top of it.
+NextGen supports scale-to-zero, where the minimum OCU can drop to 0, which helps reduce costs during idle periods.
+To keep costs in check, the maximum OCU is set to 2.
+Note that in a NextGen collection group, standby replicas must be set to ENABLED.

 % aws opensearchserverless create-collection-group \